 Dr. Gallozzi and her husband enjoy traveling, exploring new places, scuba diving, and spending time with their family.

-During this time, her professional growth included online certification classes focused on Dyslexia through Buffalo State University of New York (2010), participated in AERO International training for mathematics and social studies standards (2011), took part in the European Council of International Schools (ECIS) conferences –the first in Athens, Greece (2012) and presented in Zurich, Switzerland (2015).
+During this time, her professional growth included taking online certification classes focused on Dyslexia through Buffalo State University of New York (2010), participating in AERO International training for mathematics and social studies standards (2011), taking part in the European Council of International Schools (ECIS) conferences –the first in Athens, Greece (2012) and presented in Zuric, Switzerland (2015).
 In addition to this, she presented at the 9th Annual Learning Difference Conference to showcase an ACS Athens Elementary School initiative program she and Ms. Stavi Dimas created for second grade, called "iteach2!.”
-In April 2016 she had the privilege of presenting alongside Dr. Andreas Tsokos, the Academy Mathematics educator and Division Chair of Mathematics & Technology, at the ACS Athens Colloquium, in order to demonstrate how Conceptual Mathematics builds computational accuracy.
+In April 2016, she had the privilege of presenting alongside Dr. Andreas Tsokos, previously the Academy Science Teacher and Division Chair of Science / Mathematics & Technology, at the ACS Athens Colloquium, in order to demonstrate how Conceptual Mathematics builds computational accuracy.

 MaryAnn Augoustatos is an educator.
 Her field of specialty is high school mathematics and international school administration.
 Born and raised in Manhattan, New York and being of Greek descent she has spent over three decades as an educator at the American Community Schools of Athens Greece ( ACS Athens).
 She holds a Bachelor of Science in Mathematics and a Masters of Arts in Education.
 She is a certified International School Administrator and has received her secondary mathematics teaching certification from the State of New York.